 "Transaction received into blockchain wallet" is a scam email.
-These letters are disguised as mail from Blockchain, Bitcoin cryptocurrency block explorer and cryptowallet service, which supports Bitcoin, Bitcoin Cash, and Ethereum cryptocurrencies.
-The emails are presented as notifications about a recent transaction.
-The purpose of the "Transaction received into blockchain wallet" letters is to trick users into visiting cryptocurrency-related phishing websites.
-Which in turn are designed to extract information relating to users' cryptowallets and steal them.
+These messages are disguised as mail from Blockchain, Bitcoin cryptocurrency block explorer and cryptowallet service, which supports Bitcoin, Bitcoin Cash, and Ethereum cryptocurrencies.
+The emails are presented as notifications about a "recent transaction".
+The purpose of the "Transaction received into blockchain wallet" messages is to trick people into visiting cryptocurrency-related phishing websites, which in turn are designed to extort information relating to users' cryptowallets and steal them.

-The emails, with the title/subject "Transaction Received of BTC 0.55615081 has been processed." is full of grammatical and spelling errors, which is common for scam mail.
-The subject of these letters serves as a lure to trick recipients into opening them.
-This title suggests that users have received 0.55615081 BTC (Bitcoin cryptocurrency), which (while the exchange rates can drop and rise drastically) - can be of significant worth.
-At the current exchange rate, this sum would be worth approximately 5 600 USD.
-The body of the email, states that users have received a payment in their Blockchain Wallet.
-To view details of this transaction, recipients are instructed to click the link, presented below as a button - "Confirm Your Transaction".
-Should users find they cannot open the link, they are to address this issue via email.
+The emails with the title/subject "Transaction Received of BTC 0.55615081 has been processed." is full of grammatical and spelling errors, which is common to scam mail.
+The subject of these messages serves as a lure to trick recipients into opening them.
+This title suggests that users have received 0.55615081 BTC (Bitcoin cryptocurrency), which (although exchange rates vary drastically) can be of significant worth.
+At the exchange rate at the time of writing, this sum was equivalent to approximately US$5,600 (USD).
+The body of the email states that users have received a payment in their Blockchain Wallet.
+To view details of this transaction, they are instructed to click the link presented below as a button ("Confirm Your Transaction").
+Should users find that they cannot open the link, they are urged to address this issue via email.
 This button will redirect to a cryptocurrency-centered phishing site, which gathers entered information.
-For example, such websites can identically mimic the design of the log-in pages of legitimate sites (e.g. disguised as Blockchain).
-Thereby, allowing scammers / cyber criminals to gain control over the accounts, users were attempting to access.
-Therefore, trusting the "Transaction received into blockchain wallet" emails can lead to financial losses and serious privacy issues.
+For example, these websites can identically mimic the design of the log-in pages of legitimate websites (e.g. disguised as Blockchain).
+This allows scammers/cyber criminals to gain control over the accounts users wish to access.
+Therefore, trusting the "Transaction received into blockchain wallet" emails can lead to financial loss and serious privacy issues.